home-assistant/home-assistant.io/source/_components/speedtestdotnet.markdown

 ## {% linkable_title Notes %}

 - When running on Raspberry Pi, just note that the maximum speed is limited by its 100 Mbit/s LAN adapter.
+The Raspberry Pi 3+ models comes with a Gigabit LAN adapter which supports a [maximum throughput](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) of 300 Mbit/s.
 - Running this component can have negative effects on the system's performance as it requires a fair amount of memory.
 - Entries under `monitored_conditions` only control what entities are available in Home Assistant, it does not disable the condition from running.
 - If ran frequently, this component has the ability to use a considerable amount of data.
 Frequent updates should be avoided on bandwidth-capped connections.